North Carolina to Kansas Moving Guide

 ---|---|---|

-- North Carolina tends to lean moderately conservative, with urban areas leaning more liberal in its political climate
+- North Carolina tends to lean as a competitive swing state with close statewide races, a GOP-leaning legislature, and urban/suburban areas that tilt Democratic while rural areas are more conservative in its political climate

-- North Carolina's residents' religious practices can be generally categorized as predominantly Christian, with a significant Baptist presence
+- North Carolina's residents' religious practices can be generally categorized as having high religious participation with common evangelical and mainline Protestant traditions, a Catholic presence, and a growing share of the religiously unaffiliated

 Education Guide When Moving from North Carolina to Kansas